Go back

 Feedback:

-After you complete Everest Panorama Trek, we'll organize a farewell dinner in Kathmandu and present you with a trekking achievement certificate.
+After you complete the Everest Panorama Trek, we'll organise a farewell dinner in Kathmandu and present you with a trekking achievement certificate.
 After the dinner, you can provide feedback about the Trek on travel portals.

 Last-Minute Booking:

-Special Note: Please remember that sometimes unforeseen circumstances, such as inclement weather or unavailable lodging, may cause the schedule to be changed.
+Special Note: Please remember that unforeseen circumstances, such as inclement weather or unavailable lodging, may cause the schedule to change.
 Your trip guide will design a fresh schedule based on the group's interests in such circumstances.

 Trip Itinerary

-Day 3 : Kathmandu – Lukla – Phakding
+Day 1 : Kathmandu – Lukla – Phakding, (30 minute drive 4 hour Hike)

 After taking breakfast at the tea house, you start the trek to astounding Sherpa town of Namche today.
 The walk today is mostly uphill making you cover a good distance of elevation.
 You will come across lots of yaks, Buddhist prayer flags, and many trekking adventurers like you and several other beautiful things.
 Once you arrive at Namche, you praise the charm of the town and the Himalayan view from there more.
 Check into a hotel and relax.